sarah-antillia/RGBMask-To-GrayscaleMask-Conversion-Tool/README.md

 ;grayscale_converter.config
 ; Copyright (C) antillia.com
 ; 2024/04/16
-; This is an exaample of mini-test dataset of PanNuk mdataset ;On the mask_colors above, please see https://github.com/sarah-antillia/ImageMask-Dataset-PanNuke
+; This is an exaample of mini-test dataset of PanNuk dataset ;On the mask_colors in this config file, please see https://github.com/sarah-antillia/ImageMask-Dataset-PanNuke

 [grayscale_converter]
 image_width  = 512